-When I begin to think of building a travel medical kit, you need to find out a few things:
+Before you begin to think about building a travel medical kit, you need to find out a few things:

-Knowing the number of travelers will allow you to form an idea of numbers of items to carry.
+Knowing the number of travelers will allow you to form an idea of the number of items to carry.

-This generally goes for basic and commonly used items such as simple pain control medication, blister treatment, band-aids and anti-diarrhea medicine.
-No one can ever be fully prepared for all potential problems and have adequate amounts of all required items.
+This generally goes for basic and commonly used items such as simple pain medication, blister treatment, band-aids, and anti-diarrhea medicine.
+No one can ever be fully prepared for all potential problems, and you should have adequate supplies of all required items.

-The age of the travelers is important to know, and it's important to pack appropriate ‘age-related' medications, especially if children are involved.
-Kids are not simply ‘little adults', they require different types and doses of medications.
-Anybody travelling with kids should have a special kit just for little ones.
+The age of the travelers is important because you'll want to pack appropriate age-related medications, especially if children are involved.
+Kids are not simply little adults, they require different types and doses of medications, for example.
+Anybody traveling with kids should have a special kit just for little ones.

-A trip over a long weekend is vastly different to a seven-week adventure.
-As with the number of people travelling, the duration of travel means you will need to carry in your first-aid kit, as well as whether you will have opportunities to restock your supplies.
-If you're going off-grid, you'll need to carry more of the common items that will be used on a more frequent basis.
+A trip over a long weekend is vastly different from a seven-week adventure.
+The duration of travel will dictate how much you will need to carry in your first-aid kit, as well as whether you will have opportunities to restock your supplies.
+If you're going off-grid, you'll need to carry more of the common items that will be used more frequently, for example.

-Take a closer look at your activities and potential risks associated with these events; This applies to all activities, not just athletic or sporty pursuits.
+Think about the activities you'll be taking part in and the potential risks associated with these events.
+This applies to all activities, not just athletic or sporty pursuits.

 The more remote your location, the longer you'll need to be prepared to provide care.

 The other question that needs to be asked is, "What level is the nearest, advanced medical care?"
 A run-down, poorly-stocked clinic in a developing nation has a good chance of reusing medical supplies.
 This means a high risk of infection.
 If you know you're traveling to a remote location where pharmacies are rare and their supplies are minimal, pack items such as antibiotics that might not be available.

-Knowing the medical history of your travel companions is very important, especially if you're going to be preparing a medical kit.
-A traveller with a history of heart disease will require a few different medications than a pregnant woman or a child with asthma.
+Knowing the medical history of your travel companions is very important.
+A traveler with a history of heart disease will require a few different medications than a pregnant woman or a child with asthma.

 Travelers that take medications on a daily basis should be carrying their home medications with them on their travels.
 They should also be carrying an extra supply for a few more days, in the event of delays or extended travel.

-Building on the great foundation from the Mountain Medic, I then set to work adding my own personal touches based on our group, locations visited, activities and time away from home.
-An important side note, however, is that in some countries certain kinds of medicines could breach entry requirements - so make sure you check that the contents of your pack will pass through airport security.
+I then set to work adding my own personal touches based on our group, locations visited activities and time away from home.
+An important side note, however, is that in some countries certain kinds of medicines could breach entry requirements, so make sure you check that the contents of your pack will pass through airport security.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.